psychemedia/sin-eater-resources/src/_initial_observations.md

 Its motto – *"When  found,  make  a  note  of."-— CAPTAIN  CUTTLE* — will resonate with anyone who has an online social bookmarking habit or posted interesting "notes" or links or screenshots to their favouring social networking site.

-To a certain exteain, it might be thought of as an "social commonplace book" (see for example, [Wikipedia: *(Commonplace Book*)](https://en.wikipedia.org/wiki/Commonplace_book), or with a [contemporary twist](https://thepaperkind.com/2020/08/15/commonplace-book/); for creating your own commonlplace book, with index, see for example [*A new method of making common-place-books*, John Locke, 1706](https://archive.org/details/gu_newmethodmaki00lock)).
+To a certain extent, it might be thought of as an "social commonplace book" (see for example, [Wikipedia: *(Commonplace Book*)](https://en.wikipedia.org/wiki/Commonplace_book), or with a [contemporary twist](https://thepaperkind.com/2020/08/15/commonplace-book/); for creating your own commonlplace book, with index, see for example [*A new method of making common-place-books*, John Locke, 1706](https://archive.org/details/gu_newmethodmaki00lock)).

 As the opening welcome to the first issue describes (p.1-3):